ash/raku-challenges/089/index.md

     echo $s

 And that’s it for today.
-Tomorrow, there’s another post in this Advent Calendar, but don’t forget that there are more calendars this year, and there are more Weekly Challenges too!
+Tomorrow, there’s another post in this Advent Calendar, but don’t forget that there are more calendars this year, and there are more Weekly Challenges coming soon!